Economic Growth and Opportunities

 6. Pay down America’s unsustainable debt and live within our means.
 We must stop spending money we do not have by enacting significant federal budget cuts and spending controls.
 In the meantime, Congress should pass a Balanced Budget Amendment to the Constitution.
 And, of course, we should address entitlement reform.

 This plan is not all-inclusive and recognizes that neither Republicans nor Democrats have every answer.
 But clearly, we do not need more government.
 We need common sense solutions.

-The American people expect us to bring together the best of both parties’ ideas, and it is our desire to work together to find common ground between your ideas and ours.
+The American people expect us to bring together the best of both parties’ ideas, and it is our desire to work together to find common ground.

 Let’s get America back to work!